Skip advert

 People signing dealership paperwork

 There’s no getting around the fact that new cars are expensive.
 Even used cars on the second hand market are commanding higher prices than they were, so it’s unsurprising that the vast majority of cars purchased in the UK are bought using some form of car finance package.
-In most cases, car buyers will wait for their finance deal to end before looking for another car, but sometimes a change in circumstances means you may need to sell a car with outstanding finance remaining.
+In most cases, car buyers will wait for their finance deal to end before looking for another car, but sometimes a change in circumstances means you may need to sell your car with outstanding finance remaining.
 Thankfully it’s much easier than you think to do so and we’ve outlined the process below.

 Advertisement - Article continues below